Adsense ads with Times New Roman and Comic Sans fonts

 The new rules are as follows.

-Decreasing Google Adsense income?
+Google Adsense earnings down?

-In December last year, income dropped by 30% from the previous month.
+In December, income dropped by 30% from the previous month.
 We don’t know what triggered this but we’re thinking the shrinking of clickable areas in Adsense ads and the PageRank penalty slapped on the site might be the culprit.

 Fortunately, Adsense earnings reverted to its normal level in January 2008 but in February, income is back again in the same level as December 2007.
 Daily earnings during the first days of March this year are increasing but still nowhere close to the pre-December figures.